- 1 cup uncooked red lentils

 - salt and pepper, to taste

-- Cook the lentils.
-To make the lentils, bring the water to a boil in a pot then add the lentils, cover and reduce to a light simmer.
+- To make the lentils, bring the water to a boil in a pot then add the lentils, cover and reduce to a light simmer.
 Cook until the water is absorbed and the lentils are tender, approximately 15 minutes.
 These can be made in advance if needed.

-- Make the sauce.
-Add the peppers, garlic, onion and tomato sauce to a pan and cook for 5-10 minutes.
+- Add the peppers, garlic, onion and tomato sauce to a large skillet and cook for 5-10 minutes, stirring often over medium heat.
 If you’re using red pepper flakes for spicy sauce, add those now.
-Stir in the spinach and cooked lentils (and nutritional yeast, if you’re using), cook for a couple more minutes then turn off the heat.
+Stir in the spinach and cooked lentils.
+If you’re adding nutritional yeast, add that now as well.
+Cook for a couple more minutes, stirring every so often, then turn off the heat.
 Season with salt and pepper, if needed.
-Spoon over the zucchini noodles.

-- Serve.
-Serve as is or top with more nutritional yeast or vegan parmesan, fresh cracked black pepper and fresh basil.
+- Serve over your favourite pasta or zucchini noodles, toped with more nutritional yeast or vegan parmesan, fresh cracked black pepper and chopped fresh basil, if desired.